 The city’s not all mussels, beer, waffles, chips and chocolate (though let’s face it, they’re a pretty good start!).
 Ride to the top of the 102m-tall Atomium and look up at the shiny chrome and steel atom model to appreciate its sheer scale.
 And why not visit the Belgian Comic Strip Centre?
 It has over 5,000 original drawings and a whole area dedicated to Tin Tin.

 Is this a piazza or an outdoor museum?
 The cafés are super-stylish, the gelaterias are irresistible and the architecture’s spectacular.
-With fabulous fountains – just look at Bernini’s Fontana dei Quattro Fiumi – chic palazzos and ornate buildings bordering the square, Piazza Navona provides a magnificent backdrop for savouring every last drop of your espresso.
+With fabulous fountains – just look at Bernini’s Fontana dei Quattro Fiumi – chic palazzos and ornate buildings bordering the square, Piazza Navona provides a magnificent backdrop for savoring every last drop of your espresso.
+And Piazza Navona is only one of the the many beautiful squares you can visit in Rome.

 Red Square in Moscow, Russia